Koi... Mil Gaya: Localization

+Home media

 Distributed by Yash Raj Films, it was released on DVD on 15 September 2003 in a single-disc pack.
 It is also available on CD and VCD distributed by Moser Baer and Eros International, respectively.
 According to an estimate by The Economic Times in June 2004, the DVD version had sold around 15,000 units, while for the VCD version sold 150,000 units; the film thus grossed ₹40 million.
 Eros International released its triple-disc CD version in the NTSC widescreen format as well.

 The television rights to Koi...
 Mil Gaya were sold to Sony Entertainment Television in February 2004, and the worldwide premiere occurred on 24 October.
 The film has been streaming on Netflix and Amazon Prime Video since 30 November 2016.

 Reception

 Box office

 Koi...
 Mil Gaya was successful at the box office, due to the audience's sympathy for Hrithik Roshan's character as a man with developmental disability.
 Trade analysts speculated the film would be an "acid test" for the actor.
 The film was released on 450 screens across India and grossed ₹22.5 million on its opening day, the year's second-highest first-day earnings.
 It grossed ₹64.5 million by the end of its opening weekend, and ₹129 million after its first week.
 Koi...
 Mil Gaya earned ₹724.9 million in India, becoming the highest-grossing Indian film of 2003.

 Abroad, the film did not attract much of an audience.
 As reported by Rediff.com, it debuted in 29th place in North America, where it was released on 55 screens, and grossed less than $300,000 after a three-day run.
 Following its first weekend, the film had collected ₹32 million.
 It earned ₹98.4 million after finishing its overseas theatrical run, becoming the fifth-highest-grossing Indian film of the year.
 Summarizing the film's total gross in India and overseas, the film-trade website Box Office India estimated Koi...
 Mil Gaya grossed ₹823.3 million, making it 2003's second-highest-grossing Indian film.